 Responsible: Miss Abbie Grimmer, Mr Christian Stent

-PE and Sports at Westwood Primary School
+PE and Sport at Grove Primary School

 Five Pillars of PE

-- Evaluating and improving performance: Children will learn how to evaluate their performance in the different sports and activities so they can be the best they can be.
+- Evaluating and improving performance: Children learn how to evaluate their performance in the different sports and activities so they can be the best they can be.

-- Lifestyle including knowledge and understanding of fitness and health: Children will develop an understanding of the importance of a healthy lifestyle including why staying physically active is important to health and learn about eating healthily (cross curricular with PSHE and Science).
+- Lifestyle including knowledge and understanding of fitness and health: Children develop an understanding of the importance of a healthy lifestyle including why staying physically active is important to health and learn about eating healthily (cross curricular with PSHE and Science).

 - Broad range of physical activities: children take part in a broad range of physical activities including dance, gymnastics, athletics, games, net/wall sports such as tennis and badminton, OAA and swimming (in selected year groups).
 This allows them to apply all the other pillars and give them an opportunity to start their journey into competitive sports.

 At Westwood we strive to create a culture which aims to inspire an active generation to enjoy PE, encourage each other and achieve.
 We provide a safe and supportive environment for children to flourish in a range of different physical activities which is essential in supporting their physical, emotional, social and moral development.

 We offer a broad range of physical activities to give children the opportunity to foster a love of being active through our PE curriculum.
 We encourage all children to develop their understanding of the way in which they can use their body, equipment and apparatus safely yet imaginatively.
 All children have the opportunity to enjoy being physically active, maintain a healthy lifestyle and using the medium of sport, increase their self-esteem.
 We aspire for children to adopt a positive mind-set and believe that anything can be achieved with determination and resilience.